birgerosterberg/groovebox/README.md

 - How To: Opens modal, works as intended.

   - X Closes the modal, also Escape key closes the modal, works as intended.
+  - Links to Linkedin and GitHub, opens in new tab, works as intended.

 ---